HazemMohamedOmr/myStore/README.md

 ## Description

 My Store project is a training project provided by `Udacity` as a graduation project.
 It's a simple e-commerce application.
-Simply fetching data from local JSON file, and displaying it while providing feature to add products to cart to checkout using form later.
+What the application does:
+* Fetching data from local JSON file.
+* Display the products to the user.
+* User can click on product to see more info about it.
+* User can Add a product to his cart.
+* User can select how many items he want from that product is his cart.
+* User can delete a specific product form his cart.
+* User should complete the checkout form to buy the products.

 ## Installation